Overview, step-by-step guide, and other resources.

 What is cause of action?

-Cause of action is the legal claim [a claim that sometimes goes unstated] that allows a party to seek judicial relief.
 This gives the legal right to seek a remedy because of the act or omission, failure to perform duty, or breach of obligation of the defendant towards the plaintiff.
+A trial can begin only after a cause of action arises.

-Black’s Law Dictionary defines COA as “a group of operative facts giving rise to one or more bases for suing; a factual situation that entitles one person to obtain a remedy in court from another person.”
+Black’s Law Dictionary defines CoA as “a group of operative facts giving rise to one or more bases for suing; a factual situation that entitles one person to obtain a remedy in court from another person.”

 The elements of cause of action